The Stairway Special has a simple, functional look, but it's a top pick for its sturdy aluminum construction, easy installation, and safety factor.

 The Tests

-Understandably, parents are most concerned with the security of baby gates; particularly with how easily they can open and close them while ensuring that the little ones stay safe.
-We added a few more criteria to our tests, including ease of installation, how easy it was to understand the manual and how much damage was left behind after we were done testing.
+Understandably, parents are most concerned with the security of baby gates.
+It’s important to be able to easily open and close them while ensuring that your little ones stay safe.
+We added a few more criteria to our tests, including ease of installation, how easy it was to understand the manual, and how much damage was left behind after we were done testing.

-We started our research by selecting best-selling and highly-rated gates.
-Once we had an initial set of candidates, we eliminated gates with low ratings and some with higher than average price tags.
+We started our research by selecting best-selling and highly-rated baby gates.
+Once we had an initial set of candidates, we eliminated gates with low ratings and some with higher-than-average price tags.
 We tested each product with parents and their kids, and asked them to fill out a questionnaire about their experiences.
 We then calculated the scores and found our favorites.

-All of the gates we tested would ultimately prevent a child from accessing a set of stairs.
-The features that define the winners and the losers were primarily ease of installation, and how quickly one could get through the gate.
-Gates that swing open fully, and that also do not have a threshold you might trip over are the best options.
+All of the baby gates we tested would ultimately prevent a child from accessing a set of stairs.
+The features that define the winners and the losers were primarily ease of installation and how quickly one could get through the gate.
+Baby gates that swing open fully, and that also do not have a threshold you might trip over, are the best options.

-What to Look For in a Baby Gate
+What to Look For When Buying a Baby Gate

 That's where hardware-mounted gates come in.
 Hardware-mounted gates may require a drill, but are generally preferred because of their greater stability.
 Some gates install directly into the wall, preferably at a wall stud for support.
-Others let you install a wall mount.
+Other gates come with a wall mount.
 The mount stays securely attached to the wall, but you can remove the gate from the mount so that it doesn't present a trip hazard when you don't need it.

 Construction

-If you choose a wooden gate, make sure that the finish is smooth enough that splinters aren't an issue.
-Whatever you choose, make sure your gate is sturdy enough to stand up to rambunctious kids (and enthusiastic pets, if you have any).
+If you choose a wood gate, make sure that the finish is smooth enough that splinters aren't an issue.
+Whatever you choose, make sure your baby gate is sturdy enough to stand up to rambunctious kids (and enthusiastic pets, if you have any).

 Size

-Not every baby gate fits every doorway.
+Not every baby gate fits every door frame.
 Most let you adjust the width, usually from 36 to 42 inches wide, give or take a few inches.

 Many baby gates offer an extension kit.
 You can find these kits for both pressure-mounted and hardware-mounted gates.
 If you need to close off a larger space, you can also find an extra-wide gate, including some that fit openings up to 12 or 13 feet wide.